satan1sm/pwnnn/README.md

-## Binary Exploitation Learning Notes
+## Binary Exploitation Learning Notes and Resources
 Before starting to learn binary exploitation, one is recommended to learn at least:
 1. C
 2. Python